-(3) A single sample of all "flyash" will be collected and analyzed for each test performed.
-All flyash captured in the system's APCD train components will be composited and sampled to yield one sample for analysis.
+(3) A single sample of all "flyash" will be collected and analyzed for each test (e.g., 1A, 1B,...) performed.
+All flyash captured in the system's APCD train components will be composited and sampled to yield one sample submitted for analysis for each test.

-(4) One set of QA/QC samples will be collected per test condition and will be analyzed for Pesticides/PCB, Semi-Volatile Organics, TPH and metals.
+(4) One set of QA/QC samples will be collected per test condition and will be analyzed for Pesticides/PCB, Semi-Volatile Organics, Dioxins/Dibenzofurans, TPH and metals.